Auto Rental & Leasing NAICS 532111, 532112

 - While large rental companies own thousands of individual locations worldwide, they also license brand names to independent operators.

 - Large auto rental companies include Enterprise Holdings (Alamo, Enterprise, National), Hertz, and Avis.
-Major companies that provide auto leasing services include Element (formerly GE Capital Fleet Services and PHH Arval), and ARI Global Fleet Management.
+Major companies that provide auto leasing services include Element Fleet Management, and Holman (formerly ARI Global Fleet Management).

 Industry Forecast